-To find images available in the public domain, something that is often desired when creating presentations, you can use the resources linked below to start, or, you can go the Jefferson Image LibGuide and verify usage permissions in each resource.
+To specifically find images available in the public domain, you can use the resources linked below to start, or, you can go the Jefferson Image LibGuide and verify usage permissions in each resource.

 The information presented in this guide is intended for informational purposes only and should not be construed as legal advice.
 Matters of law are subject to interpretation, and University Counsel is the source of authoritative information for Thomas Jefferson University.
 If you have specific legal questions pertaining to Thomas Jefferson University, please contact the Office of University Counsel.
 Copies of TJU Policies can also be accessed from on campus.